Sebastiao-Assuncao/backend-engineering-challenge/README.md

 {"timestamp": "2018-12-26 18:23:19.903159","translation_id": "5aa5b2f39f7254a75bb3","source_language": "en","target_language": "fr","client_name": "taxi-eats","event_name": "translation_delivered","nr_words": 100, "duration": 54}
 ```

+Note: The example above is contained in the 'inputs/' folder

 ## Output Format

-The output file will contain the moving average per minute in JSON format.
+The output file will be located in the 'outputs/' folder and will contain the moving average per minute in JSON format.
 Example:

 ```json
 {"date": "2018-12-26 18:11:00", "average_delivery_time": 0}